Did You Psychically Inherit Society’s Learned Behavior?

 - The laws of nature are fixed

-- The total amount of matter and energy are always the same
+- The total amount of matter and energy is always the same

 - Nature is purposeless – the evolutionary process has no direction